-11. With approval, bank loans (senior floating rate corporate loans and debt instruments) and corporate bonds below investment grade corporate bonds as defined by Standard and Poor's or its equivalent by Moody’s or another Nationally Recognized Statistical Rating Organization.
-This type of investment may be made strategically as a fixed allocation or opportunistically by designated investment grade managers.
+11. With approval, bank loans (senior floating rate corporate loans and debt instruments) and corporate bonds below investment grade as defined by Standard and Poor's or its equivalent by Moody’s or another Nationally Recognized Statistical Rating Organization.
+These types of investment may be made strategically as a fixed allocation or opportunistically by designated investment grade managers.
 Investments shall be in limited liability investment vehicles, such as limited partnerships, limited liability corporations, and other pooled investment funds.
 Additional credit quality restrictions may be made in the designated manager's investment guidelines.

+12. Investment grade zero-coupon securities otherwise authorized in this policy.